 - Selected courses must be from three different academic departments

-- Required multidisciplinary foundation course IC 199 (fall semester)
+- Required multidisciplinary foundation course ICSP1199 (fall semester)

 - Two courses in Arabic or an equivalent language, at the intermediate level or above